Crowell House (Sea Cliff, New York)

 Crowell House is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1871 and is a 1 1/2-story, rectangular building with 12-inch poured concrete walls and a mansard roof in the Second Empire style.
 It features a 2 1/2-story square tower with a tent roof.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".